 - It was used by ancient Greeks and Romans to effectively recall information for the purposes like giving a public speech.

 - Nowadays, this technique is being used by many memory contest champions to recall faces, digits, and lists of words.
-Even Sherlock Holmes does mind palace in the BBC TV series “Sherlock” and solve the crimes by recalling a truckload of information from his palace.
-(Watch it if you haven’t watched it yet).
+Even Sherlock Holmes does mind palace in the BBC TV series “Sherlock” and solve the crimes by recalling a truckload of information from his palace (Watch it if you haven’t yet).

 - If you want to remember a specific set of information, say, for example, list of countries around the black sea (these kind of questions are really important for prelims), then follow the steps below.

 - Step 1: Note down the list of countries around the Black Sea

 - Step 2: Imagine that you are entering your house (assume it) by opening the Black gate (Black Sea).
 Then suddenly the rain starts pouring (Ukraine).
 You are wet all over.